AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 ## Troubleshooting cron jobs

 Adobe has updated the Adobe Commerce on cloud infrastructure package to optimize cron processing on the Adobe Commerce on cloud infrastructure platform and to fix cron-related issues.
 If you encounter problems with cron processing, make sure that your project is using the most current version of the `ece-tools` package.
-See [Updat ECE-Tools](../dev-tools/update-package.md).
+See [Update ECE-Tools](../dev-tools/update-package.md).

 You can review cron processing information in the application-level log files for each environment.
 See [Application logs](../monitor/log-locations.md#application-logs).